 What is most valuable?For me, personally, the automation is the most valuable feature.
 I don't have to do things manually, like creating user accounts and provisioning them to the target systems.
 We are familiar with the… more»

 How has it helped my organization?It saves us time and has increased employee productivity when it comes to provisioning users or systems.
 It has changed the way things are done, and people who had been doing manual work are doing… more»

 What needs improvement?This is getting at really detailed functionality, but the system role manager, or some of the roles that are inside Identity Manager, are limited to one user.
 It would be more flexible if these… more»

-If you previously used a different solution, which one did you use and why did you switch?We had a solution that was built in-house before we migrated to One Identity.
+Which solution did I use previously and why did I switch?We had a solution that was built in-house before we migrated to One Identity.
 The old solution didn't have the automation features and provisioning features the way that this product does.
 The old… more»

 What other advice do I have?Keep the scope small in the beginning, so you don't do too much.
 Go live and then add more features on the way because, otherwise, it can go on for years, and you never get anything done.
 Also, don't… more»

 Which other solutions did I evaluate?Microsoft was one of the solutions we looked at, as well as some small Finnish companies.
 We went with One Identity because of the features.
 Somebody had already made the stuff that we needed, the… more»

 What is most valuable?The policy and role management features are superb.
 If you have a customer who is willing to go somewhere with role management, then the possibilities are endless with the product.
 It is well-structured, and the architecture is… more»

 How has it helped my organization?I had an organization which had no idea of their user accounts and who owned them.
 It took me two weeks, and out of those two weeks, most of the time was spent waiting for the user accounts to connect to the Active Directory.
 Within two… more»